metrorailings/OwlBlog/content/posts/week-13-circa-picks.md

 they can keep the Raiders to less than 20 points.

 **Las Vegas covers if**
 they can score more than 20 points against this resurgent Washington defense.
+It's clear Las Vegas can only win games when the offense develops some sort of rhythm.
+When the offense is gutless, the team loses it mojo completely.